darqos/darqos/doc/calculation.rst

 Calculation
 ===========

-A colculaton is type that ranges from some calculator-style arithmetic, through to complex equations, Jupyter/Mathematica-style notebooks.
+A _calculation_ is type that ranges from some calculator-style arithmetic, through to complex equations, Jupyter/Mathematica-style notebooks.
 The intention is to have these calculations be accessible for both quick arithmetic like that of the macOS Spotlight search bar, through basic